 Donating appreciated securities is an alternative to a cash donation that could be beneficial to you at tax time.
-While a $5,000 cash gift and a $5,000 gift in appreciated securities creates the same charitable deduction – but that doesn’t make them identical.
-Giving your appreciate securities such as publicly traded stocks or bonds directly to TCNJ Foundation eliminates your need to pay capital gains tax.
+While a $5,000 cash gift and a $5,000 gift in appreciated securities creates the same charitable deduction, gifting your appreciated securities — such as publicly traded stocks or bonds — directly to TCNJ Foundation can eliminate your need to pay capital gains tax.

-Is donating stocks or bonds a good idea?
+Is donating stocks or bonds to TCNJ right for you?

-- You have stocks, bonds or mutual fund shares that have risen in value and you’ve held them more than a year.
+- You have stocks, bonds, or mutual fund shares that have risen in value and you’ve held them more than a year.

 How is the value of your gift determined?

-The value is set the day it reaches our accounts if sent electronically OR, the postmark date if you mail your shares.
-The amount is the average of the high and low prices for the asset on the date it reaches our account.
-For example – if the high for that day is $80 and the low is $70, your gift deduction would be $75 per share.
+The value is set on the day your stock transfer reaches our accounts if sent electronically — or on the postmark date if you mail your shares.
+The value is calculated as the average of the high and low prices for the asset on the date it is marked received.
+For example, if the high price for that day is $80 and the low price is $70, your gift deduction would be valued at $75 per share.

 - To maximize tax deduction on assets that have appreciated in value, avoid selling your stock and gifting the cash to the college—which will expose you to the full capital gains liability.
-It is the policy of TCNJ Foundation, Inc. to sell the asset immediately and TCNJ Foundation pays no gains tax.
+It is the policy of TCNJ Foundation, Inc. to sell the asset immediately, and TCNJ Foundation pays no gains tax.

-Assets with a lower value – It is generally advisable to NOT donate an asset which has declined in value.
-It is generally advisable to sell the asset and claim the capital loss on your taxes and then donate the value.
+- If the asset you wish to gift has declined in value, it is generally advisable to sell the asset, claim the capital loss on your taxes, and then donate the value.
 You receive a deduction for the amount of the sold asset.

-If you hold the shares yourself, mail them unendorsed (remember to insure your envelope).
-In a separate envelope, mail a stock power (legal power of attorney form for transferring stock share ownership) signed in black for each stock certificate.
+If you hold the shares, please mail them unendorsed — and remember to insure your envelope.
+In a separate envelope, mail a stock power (legal power of attorney form for transferring stock share ownership) signed in black for each stock certificate donated.

 Can I deduct the full amount of my gift?

 Yes, within limits established by the IRS.
-You can deduct gifts of appreciated assets up to 30% of your Adjusted Gross Income (AGI — found at the bottom of the first page of Form 1040).
+You can deduct gifts of appreciated assets up to 30 percent of your Adjusted Gross Income (AGI — found at the bottom of the first page of Form 1040).

-Example: If your AGI is $100,000 this year, you can deduct up to $30,000 in gifts of stocks.
-If your gift exceeds the 30% amount, you can carry forward excess deductions through the next five tax years following the year you made your gift.
+If your AGI is $100,000 this year, you can deduct up to $30,000 in gifts of stocks.
+If your gift exceeds the 30 percent amount, you can carry forward excess deductions through the next five tax years following the year you made your gift.

-IRS guidelines allow you to deduct up to 50% of your AGI for cash gifts.
+Note: IRS guidelines allow you to deduct up to 60 percent of your AGI for cash gifts.
 Your tax advisor can always tell you which type of gift is best for your personal financial situation.